 Nearly all annual blooms of the red tide-forming, toxic dinoflagellate Karenia brevis (K. brevis) pose a serious threat to coastal Southwest Florida.
-New research developed methods to analyze over 60 years of data of K.brevis cell counts, or concentrations, along the coast of SW Florida to define bloom severity metrics, annual and interannual bloom cycles, and associated respiratory irritation.
+New research developed methods to analyze over 60 years of data of K. brevis cell counts, or concentrations, along the coast of SW Florida to define bloom severity, annual and interannual bloom cycles, and associated respiratory irritation.

 The study was conducted by researchers with NOAA’s National Centers for Coastal Ocean Science (NCCOS), the Gulf of Mexico Coastal Ocean Observing System (GCOOS) Regional Association, and the Florida Wildlife Conservation Fish and Wildlife Research Institute (FWC-FWRI).
 Observed cell counts near SW Florida were derived from FWC-FWRI HAB Monitoring Database.
 Beach Conditions Reporting System data since 2015 was provided by Mote Marine Laboratory.